-Barzun: It is a reduction of experience to something much more abstract and limited.
+Barzun: It is a reduction of experience to something much more

 Van Doren: I don't want to be fantastic, but why wouldn't it be a good thing to expect students to begin with the contemplation of God?
 We act as if we thought they should begin with a worm.